Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-The location of the mass cut is plotted for all three sets in Figure~\ref{fig:mcut_WH07} as a function of both the initial ZAMS mass, as well as the pre-SN compactness of the progenitor, defined in Eq.~\ref{eq:compactness}.
-The well-known correlation between compactness and mass cut is present in all three sets and is simply the consequence of the dependence of the mass of the remnant on the Chandrasekhar mass \citep{Timmes1996_NS_BH_birth_mass,Boccioli2024_remnant}, which depends on the mass of the iron core and, therefore, increases with compactness since the larger the Iron core the more compact the star will be.
+The location of the mass cut is plotted for all three sets in Fig.~\ref{fig:mcut_WH07} as a function of initial ZAMS mass and pre-supernova compactness (defined in Eq.~\ref{eq:compactness}).
+The well-known correlation between compactness and mass cut appears in all three sets and is simply the consequence of the dependence of the remnant mass on the Chandrasekhar mass \citep{Timmes1996_NS_BH_birth_mass, Boccioli2024_remnant}.
+The latter increases with iron core mass and, thus, compactness, since larger iron cores produce more compact stars.

-The pre-SN WH07 models have also been exploded in spherical symmetry with the neutrino-driven PUSH method \citep{Perego2015_PUSH1,Ebinger2019_PUSH_II_explodability,Ebinger2020_PUSH_IV_nucleosynthesis}.
+The pre-supernova WH07 models have also been exploded in spherical symmetry using the neutrino-driven PUSH method \citep{Perego2015_PUSH1,Ebinger2019_PUSH_II_explodability,Ebinger2020_PUSH_IV_nucleosynthesis}.
 In particular, an extensive study of these same progenitors was carried out by \citet{Curtis2019_PUSHIII_nucleosynthesis} (hereafter C19).
-The explosion was simulated using a slightly more approximate neutrino transport compared to the one adopted in the present work.
-Nonetheless, their spectral neutrino transport \citep{Liebendorfer2009_IDSA} is able to accurately follow the evolution of electron neutrinos and antineutrinos.
-However, the much more crude advanced spectral leakage (ASL) approximation was used for the heavy-lepton neutrinos \citep{Perego2016_advanced_leakage}, causing their energies to be nonphysically large.
+The explosion was simulated using a slightly more approximate neutrino transport than that adopted here.
+Nonetheless, their spectral neutrino transport \citep{Liebendorfer2009_IDSA} accurately follows the evolution of electron neutrinos and antineutrinos.
+However, the much cruder advanced spectral leakage (ASL) approximation was used for heavy-lepton neutrinos \citep{Perego2016_advanced_leakage}, yielding nonphysically high energies.

-In PUSH, the explosion is triggered thanks to the addition of an ``extra-heating" term on the RHS of the energy equation that depends on the energy and luminosity of heavy-lepton neutrinos and the compactness of the pre-SN progenitor.
-More details can be found in \citet{Perego2015_PUSH1}, and a discussion on the difference with our \textsc{GR1D+} model can be found in Section 5.2 of \citet{Boccioli2025_comp_vs_Qdot}.
+In PUSH, the explosion is triggered via an ``extra-heating" term on the RHS of the energy equation, which depends on the energy and luminosity of heavy-lepton neutrinos and the compactness of the pre-supernova progenitor.
+See \citet{Perego2015_PUSH1} for more details and Sect.
+5.2 of \citet{Boccioli2025_comp_vs_Qdot} for a comparison between \textsc{GR1D+} and PUSH.